 The switch LED stays on while the main emitters are on.
 Its brightness level is low when the LT1 is at output 64 or lower, and on high when the output level is at 65 or higher.
 As mentioned above, the user can configure how the switch backlight behaves when the emitters are off.

-Anduril includes low voltage protection (LVP) and thermal regulation.
+Anduril includes low voltage protection (LVP).